vinej/react-portal/README.md

 A full cycle example of a Dashboard using React, Mobx and a Flux pattern inspired by Redux

-History: Version 0.6.14
+History: Version 0.6.14  (beta branch)
- - This version is now compatable with the minimized version of React.
-From now, I will stabilized the main version with the current features because this is the minimum to start a new real project.
+ - This branch will be used to add the following features
+ * base components
+ * advanced css styles
+ * master-detail widgets
+ * ...

 ## Features